KEY ELEMENTS OF A LAUNDROMAT BUSINESS PLAN

-If you’re thinking of opening a laundromat, you need to start with a well-written business plan.
-A business plan should be your first step — before scouting potential laundromat locations, securing financing, or any other step in the process.
+If you’re thinking of opening a laundromat, you need to begin with a well-written business plan.
+This should be your first step—before scouting potential laundromat locations, securing financing or any other step in the process.
 Why?
 Because your laundromat business plan is your guide throughout the entire process of opening your laundromat.
-It helps make sure you’re on the same page as your employees, business partners, and anyone else you may connect with during the process (laundry distributors, lawyers, financial advisers, etc.)
+It helps make sure you’re on the same page as your employees, business partners and anyone else you may connect with during the process (like laundry distributors, lawyers and financial advisers).

 Business plans are important documents and help you: